In 2023, our pass rate was 50% for the FCICE oral exam, compared with the 23%

 languages looking to improve

-their skills and/or work toward
+their oral interpreting skills and/or work toward

 state certification.